Skip to main content

 You have three pathways for completing the LEAP coursework at NC State:

-The application process for a master’s degree in Agricultural and Extension Education is the same as for the graduate certificate program, but three letters of recommendation are required.
-The MR degree is a 30 graduate-level credit hour program that must be completed within six years.
-This option is ideal for students who are already considering earning a master’s degree.
+The application process for a master’s degree is the same as for the graduate certificate program and requires 30 graduate-level credit hours.
+This option is ideal for students who are already considering earning a master’s degree, but must be completed within six years.
 A 3.0 undergraduate GPA is required for admission into the Graduate School.
+You can find application deadlines here.

 Stage 3